basepi/reader_to_pinboard/README.md

 # reader_to_pinboard
-Simple script for sending archived Reader items to Pinboard
+Simple script for sending archived Readwise Reader items to Pinboard